Calendly Notetaker overview

 Troubleshooting

-- Ensure the notetaker has been enabled from the AI Notetaker section of your Account settings.
+1. Ensure the Notetaker has been enabled from the Meeting Recaps section of your Account settings.

-- Check the recording rules to make sure the specific meeting type is covered.
-Below are the options:
+2. Check your recording rules to make sure the specific meeting type is covered.

-- If none of the above work, disconnect the Zoom or Google Meet integration from the Integrations page, and then go through the Notetaker setup agin in the AI Notetaker section of your Account Settings.
+4. If none of the above work, disconnect the Zoom or Google Meet integration from the Integrations page, and then go through the Notetaker setup agin in the Meeting Recaps section of your Account Settings.

 Troubleshooting steps